joy smith foundation

 Joy Smith's Story

-Joy jumped into action after learning no laws yet existed in Canada to protect victims, or to bring perpetrators to justice.
-She decided to run, and won, a seat in the Manitoba Legislature in 1999.
-In 2004, she became a Member of Parliament and made Canadian history as the first sitting MP to amend the Criminal Code twice, strengthening sentencing for traffickers and expanding Canadian laws to reach internationally.
+After learning no laws yet existed in Canada to protect survivors of human trafficking, Joy began working to bring perpetrators to justice.
+In 2004, Joy became a Member of Parliament (MP) and made Canadian history as the first sitting MP to amend the Criminal Code twice, strengthening sentencing for traffickers and expanding Canadian laws to reach internationally.

 Our History